-What do I think of Phylicia Masonheimer’s book published by Harvest House?
+What do I think of Phylicia Masonheimer and Lisa Jacobson’s book published by Thomas Nelson?
 Let’s plunge into the Deeper Waters and find out.

 I try to read books about marriage despite being divorced.
 If anything, I read to get help for when my second marriage comes about, Lord willing and may He be.
 I read books written for wives, for husbands, and for both.
 This is a book written for wives.

 Thinking back on it, I know authors don’t get to choose the names of their books often, but I think a better name might be The Connection Experiment.
 After all, when you see a book by women called The Flirtation Experiment and see fireworks on the cover going off, I suspect it’s going to be about buying outfits at Victoria’s Secret, jumping into a shower with your husband, and all manner of physical activities which is what a guy usually has in mind when he thinks about flirting.

 That’s not to say the material in here is bad.
 It’s not.
 It’s really good.
 It just isn’t what I was expecting.
 So looking at the good, these are wives who have decided to invest in their husbands, which is also a plus since usually things are always assumed to be the husband’s fault when many times, it takes two.

 There are thirty chapters which means you are meant to go through this book in a month’s time, sort of like a shortened version of The Respect Dare.
 Both women write fifteen chapters which means they go back and forth between themselves.
 Each chapter is built on a one-word concept and expounded on and could be read in ten minutes max.